 Ah, so after that lengthy little detour, we’re finally coming around to the topic of this article.

 With a changed heart, a longing for Christ constantly in our lives, and a newfound appreciation and reverence for God, we will want to long for every Word of God.
 While prior to accepting Jesus into our lives, we might have seen the Bible as foolishness; nowadays, it’s nourishment for our very souls.
-We will see the very Words of the Creator as being holy and exquisite; uplifting and sanctifying; and penetrating and revealing.
+We will see the very Words of the Creator as being holy and exquisite; uplifting and sanctifying; penetrating and revealing.

 What about the printed Word (or lowercase “word”, for that matter) on the page?
 Is there something holy about the ink and paper itself?
-Short answer, no. It’s what the words on the page and what the represent that should be adored and held high in our hearts.
+Short answer, no. It’s the words on the page and what they represent that should be adored and held high in our hearts.
 It’s quite alright to “love” our Bibles, but it’s ultimately not the physical product of a modern book publisher that we worship and follow with our very lives; it is the living, infallible, holy Word of God contained within.